Hassan-Elseoudy/Computer_Networks/Chapter_1.md

 End systems attached to the Internet provide and **Application Programming Interface (API)** that specifies how a program running on one end system asks the Internet infrastructure to deliver data to a specific destination program running on another end system.

 ### 1.1.3 What Is a Protocol?
-All the activity in the Internet that involves two or more communicating remote entities is governed by a protocol.

 **A protocol defines the format and the order of messages exchanged between two or more communicating entities, as weel as the actions taken on the trasmission and/or receipt of a message or other event**